mendix/docs/content/developerportal/control-center/set-up-sso-byoidp.md

 To set up an IDP configuration for the Mendix platform and your Mendix app, you will need the following:

-* A subscription to an OpenID compliant identity provider, such as Microsoft Azure AD, OKta or Auth0
+* A subscription to an OpenID Connect compliant identity provider.
+Validate that your Identity Provider supports OpenID Connect
+    * If you are using Azure AD, Okta, Auth0, or ADFS you will be okay
+    * a full list of compliant providers can be found in the [OpenID Certified OpenID Providers](https://openid.net/certification/)
-* The endpoint URL to your identity provider
+* The URL for the so-called *well-known endpoint* of your identity provider, where configuration details can be retrieved
 * The Mendix Developer Portal needs to be registered as a client in your IDP, and you need to know the corresponding client ID and secret

 ## 3 Configuring your BYOIDP setup